 Come run for fun with Junior Auxiliary

 Good morning Miss-Lou!
 It’s that time again.
 The River City Run for the Kids is set for Feb.
-26 and will start and end at Bowie’s Tavern.
+27 and will start and end at Bowie’s.

-In the past 59 years, Junior Auxiliary of Natchez, a volunteer organization, has hosted many events for children in our area.
-In the early days, JA members staffed and ran a playschool for the under-privileged children in our area, which included “Old Mexico” at Natchez Under-the-Hill as well as other parts of town.
-This playschool, located in a small dependency at Auburn, was instrumental in teaching the children basic hygiene and self-esteem, in addition to meals, clothes and toys.
+Over the past 58 years, Junior Auxiliary of Natchez, a volunteer organization has hosted many events for children in our area.
+In the early days, JA members staffed and ran a playschool for the under-privileged children in our area, which included “Old Mexico” Under-the-Hill as well as other parts of town.
+This playschool, located in a small dependency at Auburn, was instrumental in teaching the children basic hygiene, self-esteem, in addition to meals, clothes and toys.

-Later, the small Auburn dependency was expanded to what we now know as the Canteen.
-It was here that JA hosted the Teen Canteen for many years, providing a safe place for area teens to dance and have fun.
+Later, the small Auburn dependency was expanded to what we now know as the canteen.
+It was here the JA hosted the teen canteen for many years, providing a safe place for area teens to dance and have fun.
 The chapter supported a Crown Club at the local high school, instilling a spirit of volunteerism and pride in young ladies.
 Over the years, JA members have hosted dances and charity balls, helped with parades, provided services to local schools including “meology” — hearing and vision screenings and more.

 Some of our projects have lasted decades and are cherished by members, such as Camp Sunshine, a week-long summer day camp for the students of Pleasant Acre.
-More recent projects include Partnership in Education with West Primary, helping out the Sunshine Shelter, providing assistance to individual families in need, Pack the Bus, which provides back to school supplies to area public schools, hosting Angel Tree, benefiting Catholic Charities, DHS and CASA, as well as providing college scholarships for area seniors.
+More recent projects include Partnership in Education with West Primary, helping out the Sunshine Shelter, providing assistance to individual families in need, Pack the Bus, which provides back to school supplies to area public schools, hosting Angel Tree benefiting Catholic Charities, DHS and CASA as well are providing college scholarships for area seniors.

-We would like to encourage you to pre-register for the race by picking up an entry form at the Natchez Visitors Center or you may register online at www.raceit.com, keyword Natchez.
-Packet pick up and race day registration begins at 7:30 a.m. at Bowie’s.
-The cost for the 10K Run and 5K Walk is $25 on race day or you can pre-register for $20.
+We would like to encourage you to preregister for the race by picking up an entry form at the Natchez Visitors Center.
+If you register the day of the race, registration begins at 7:30 a.m. at Bowie’s.
+The cost for the 10k Run and 5k Walk is $25 on race day, $20 preregistered.

-The 1-Mile fun run is for children ages 12 and under and is $5.
+You can pick up your race packet starting at 7:30 a.m.
+The One Mile Run for children 12 and under is $5.
 Parents are welcome to escort the children but must exit the course as the children cross the finish line.
 Local schools will be competing for $250 to be used for their physical education program.